MichaelMoroz/michaelmoroz.github.io/_posts/2024-9-11-WritingAnOptimizingTensorCompilerFromScratch.md

 # Conclusion

-First of all, given that it took me 14th month just to get to this point, the conclusion is simple: unless you have a year of free time - don't make a new machine learning library from scratch.
+Making a compiler with practically 0 compiler development experience was certainly quite the gamble.
+I'm 100% sure there are some fundamental architectural decisions that I did wrong, the main of it being perhaps writing the IR from scratch, as I had no clue how LLVM worked even tho I knew that it is used everywhere, and probably for a very good reason.
+Writing the compiler like that took an astounding amount of time, while initially I've expected a few months of work, now I'm at 14 months and some core features I wanted are still missing.

-Jokes aside, it is actually a really interesting learning experience.
-In fact, given the performance tests from above, if you properly improved the performance of the algorithmic primitives I use, like reductions and matmuls, and added more backends like CUDA, this library or a new version of it might become a viable choice for actual ML applications.
+Right now the library is at the point of being somewhat usable.
+In fact, given the performance tests from above, if you properly improved the performance of the algorithmic primitives I use, like reductions and matmuls, and added more backends like CUDA, this library or a new version of it might become a viable choice for more common ML applications.

 If anyone wants to help me with development, PR's are welcome!
 There is still like a million things missing, a million bugs waiting to be found, and by myself it would take a few more years for it to get into a more mature state.

 ---

 <details><summary>Why TensorFrost?</summary><p>
 The name was chosen from "tensor" + my surname translated from Ukrainian to English.
-I know, its not super creative, given how many TensorSomething already exist.
+I know, its not super creative, given how many "TensorSomething" already exist.
 Also there is the funny problem that LLM's mistakingly assume its TensorFlow.
 Perhaps I should do `import TensorFrost as fr` instead of `as tf` in my examples.
 </p></details>